barumau/pandunia/eng/106_nume.md

 #### Months

-Names of the months are composed like the names of days but this time the word
+Names of the months are made up of the number of the month and **mes**
-**mes**
 ('month') is used.